benji300/joplin-taranaki-ui/README.md

 - Save your changes and restart Joplin to see the changes

+## Support

+If you need help or found a bug, open an issue on the [GitHub repository](https://github.com/benji300-joplin-extensions/clean-light-theme/issue).

 ## License

-Copyright (c) 2020 Benjamin Seifert.
+Copyright (c) 2020 Benjamin Seifert

 MIT License.
 See [LICENSE](./LICENSE) for more information.